HWeber-tech/emp_proving_ground_v1/README.md

 These features are **required for production deployment** but not yet implemented:

 1. **Real-Time Data Streaming**
     - Broker/WebSocket adapters and live feed supervision still pending.
-A hardened `WebSocketClient` with reconnect, heartbeat, and rate-limited send support now ships under `data_foundation/streaming`, but venue-specific adapters are not yet wired into ingest pipelines.【F:src/data_foundation/streaming/websocket_client.py†L1-L200】
+The hardened `WebSocketClient` now layers reconnect, heartbeat, rate-limited send support, and durable subscription replay, but venue-specific adapters are not yet wired into ingest pipelines.【F:src/data_foundation/streaming/websocket_client.py†L1-L520】
    - Streaming cache now retains tick windows with Redis compatibility but has no upstream connectors yet
    - **Impact**: Cannot trade live markets without real-time data